flutterninja9/polly_dart/README.md

 ### Proactive Strategies
 - **Timeout**: Cancel operations that take too long
 - **Rate Limiter**: Control the rate of operations to prevent overload
+- **Cache**: Store and reuse results of expensive operations to improve performance

 ## Quick Start